ayushsing555/QueryQuest/README.md

 How to Start:-
    1. clone this reository
-   2. on the clinet side- command-> npm start
+   2. on the client side- command-> npm start
    3. on the server side- commans->  node app.js